cosmos/interchain-security/docs/docs/adrs/adr-008-throttle-retries.md

 That is, a single append operation has O(N) complexity, where N is the size of the list.

 This poor append performance isn't a problem when the pending packets list is small.
-But with this ADR being implemented, the pending packets list could potentially grow to the order of thousands of entries, in the scenario that a `SlashPacket` is bouncing.
+But with this ADR being implemented, the pending packets list could potentially grow to the order of thousands of entries when `SlashPackets` need to be resent.

 We can improve the append time for this queue by converting it from a protobuf-esq list, to a queue implemented with sdk-esq code.
 The idea is to persist an uint64 index that will be incremented each time you queue up a packet.